element207/element207.github.io/_posts/2017-08-14-OSG-VS2015-TroubleShooting.md

   overlay_color: "#5e616c"
   overlay_image: /assets/images/w-home-page.jpg

-excerpt: First time mess with OSG & VS2015 met lots of problems which were really tricky, I decide to write this information, hope it can help others.
+excerpt: Every time mess with OSG & Visual Studio 2015 always meet lots of problems which were really tricky, so I decide to write these information down, hope it can help people and myself.
 mathjax: true
 ---